aimms/documentation/dataexchange/mapping.rst

 The :token:`iterative-prefix` attribute can be used alongside the :token:`iterative-binds-to` attribute.
 All elements created in the model will be prefixed with the prefix specified here.
 If you don't specify a prefix, the element names will be just increasing integer values.

-The :token:`iterative-existing` attribute causes the :token:`iterative-binds-to` attribute to not generate new elements, but instead to use existing elements of the set bound to the index specified in the :token:`iterative-binds-to` attribute, starting at the element with ordinal 1.
+Assigning a value of 1 to the the :token:`iterative-existing` attribute causes the :token:`iterative-binds-to` attribute to not generate new elements, but instead to use existing elements of the set bound to the index specified in the :token:`iterative-binds-to` attribute, starting at the element with ordinal 1.

 The :token:`iterative-reset` attribute can be specified at the parent element of a mapping element which holds a :token:`iterative-binds-to` attribute.
 It will cause the integer counter of all direct child mappings to be reset to 1.